-Security: OpenVPN is considered to be the most secure VPN protocol available, provided that it is properly implemented.
+Security: So long that OpenVPN is properly implemented, it is considered to be a very secure protocol.
 It does not have any known major vulnerabilities.

 Performance: OpenVPN offers good performance, especially if run over UDP (User Datagram Protocol), rather than TCP (Transmission Control Protocol).
 OpenVPN is also stable and reliable whether used over wireless or cellular networks.
 If you are having connection problems you can use OpenVPN with TCP, which will confirm all packets sent, but it will be slower.

 Ports: OpenVPN can be used on any port using UDP or TCP.

 WireGuard – A newer VPN protocol with great performance

 WireGuard is a newer VPN protocol that seeks to provide better performance and more security over existing protocols.
 It was officially released from beta in 2020 and continues to gain popularity due to better performance in comparison legacy protocols.

 As we covered in the main WireGuard VPN guide, the protocol has some great benefits, mainly with better performance, a smaller code base, and upgraded security.

 There are also a few drawbacks with WireGuard.
 By default, WireGuard stores user IP addresses on the server and does not assign IP addresses dynamically.
 However, many VPNs have found good solutions to these problems that ensure WireGuard does not undermine privacy.